2025 Leadership in Energy Efficiency Awards Honor Regional Achievements

 - Prerna Tomar, Samsung Electronics America

-- The Eugene Mission Weatherization Project: Sharyl Balthrop and Rustin Roundy, The Eugene Mission; Esteban Montero Chacon and Marc Hashagen, Homes for Good; Steve Divan and Danielle Stafford, Oregon Housing and Community Services; Rebeca Enriquez and Tavia Henley-Storm, NW Natural; Bill Hough, Eugene Water & Electric Board;
+- The Eugene Mission Weatherization Project: Sheryl Balthrop and Rustin Roundy, The Eugene Mission; Esteban Montero Chacon and Marc Hashagen, Homes for Good; Steve Divan and Danielle Stafford, Oregon Housing and Community Services; Rebeca Enriquez and Tavia Henley-Storm, NW Natural; Bill Hough, Eugene Water & Electric Board;

 - Tom Smith, Puget Sound Energy